jenniferbacon01/CV/README.md

 #### Technical Skills

 #### VBA
+-Proficient, self taught.

-Proficient, self taught.
-Improved efficiency of many RBC Operations processes.
+-Improved efficiency of many RBC Operations processes.

 #### SQL

-Proficient, self taught as well as attending some SQL beginner classes at Mako last year.
-Worked closely with developers at Mako and started editing other peoples’ code when the dev team was busy.
+-Proficient, self taught as well as attending some SQL beginner classes at Mako last year.
+-Worked closely with developers at Mako and started editing other peoples’ code when the dev team was busy.
 Two of my own scripts were put into production.

 #### Python

+-Beginner, self taught.
-Beginner, self taught.
-This year, I led a company wide project to improve the collection, storage and use of data.
+-This year, I led a company wide project to improve the collection, storage and use of data.
 I used Python to upload trade, position and market data into a new oracle database.

 #### Ruby & Javascript

-Due to complete Makers Academy course in mid-October as a junior level full stack developer in Ruby and JavaScript.
+-Due to complete Makers Academy course in October as a junior level full stack Ruby developer, with some experience in JavaScript, CSS and html.

 ## Education